-- 2.1 There will be situations where it will be more reasonable for FHG to move tenants to compensate for the loss of their home under the Land Compensation (Scotland) Act 1973. - 2.2 Under the terms of this Act, these tenants may also be eligible for a statutory Disturbance Payment.
+- 2.1 There will be situations where it will be more reasonable for us to move tenants to compensate for the loss of their home under the Land Compensation (Scotland) Act 1973. - 2.2 Under the terms of this Act, these tenants may be eligible for a statutory Disturbance Payment.
 In order to qualify for this payment, the move must be permanent; and it must be a consequence of one of the following events: - Compulsory acquisition of the property by a body with compulsory purchase powers; or - Demolition, improvement or closing order under the Housing (Scotland) Act 1987; or - The development of land acquired by an authority with compulsory purchase powers; or - Improvement or redevelopment by a Registered Social Landlord; or - Demolition of a dangerous building. - 2.3 There is no maximum or minimum amount for a statutory Disturbance Payment.
-The Land Compensation (Scotland) Act 1973 states: 'the amount of a Disturbance Payment shall be equal to the reasonable expenses of the person entitled to the payment in removing from the land from which he is displaced'. - 2.4 Where the displacement is from a dwelling in respect of which structural modifications have been made for meeting the particular needs of a disabled person (whether or not the person is entitled to the disturbance payment) then, if - - (a) a local authority having duties under section 12 of the Social Work (Scotland) Act 1968 [or section 23 of the Children (Scotland) Act 1995], provided assistance, or - (b) such an authority would, if an application had been made, have provided assistance for making those modifications...
+The Land Compensation (Scotland) Act 1973 states: 'the amount of a Disturbance Payment shall be equal to the reasonable expenses of the person entitled to the payment in removing from the land from which he is displaced'. - 2.4 Where the displacement is from a property where structural modifications have been made to meet the needs of a disabled person (whether or not the person is entitled to the disturbance payment) then, if - - (a) a local authority under the terms of Section 12 of the Social Work (Scotland) Act 1968 [or section 23 of the Children (Scotland) Act 1995], provided assistance, or - (b) If a local authority would, if an application had been made, have provided assistance for making those modifications the amount of the disturbance payment shall include an amount equal to any reasonable expenses incurred by a person to meet a disabled person's particular needs. - 3.
+Decant costs, consultation and communication